How to Grow Black Beans In The Garden

 Preservation

-After harvesting black beans, ensure they are fully dried before storing to prevent mold and spoilage.
-To preserve them, shell the beans and store them in airtight containers in a cool, dry place.
+After harvesting black beans, shell the beans and store them in airtight containers to prevent mold and spoilage.

 Read more